bec-archer/SR80-Manuals/user-manual.md

 - **"Create Work Order"** — appears when all required fields are filled in (customer, equipment type, at least one reason for service).
 This creates the work order with a job number and makes it visible to the back shop.
 - **"Save as Draft"** — appears when required fields are still missing.
 This saves your progress so you can come back to it later.
 Drafts appear at the top of your Job Board with an orange badge but are NOT visible to the Tech Station.

+**Tapping Back mid-form:** If you tap the **Back** button before finishing the form, ShopTracker saves your progress as a draft — including any photos you've already taken — and returns you to the Job Board.
+If you opened the form and didn't fill in anything at all, it just closes without creating a draft.

 ### Viewing a Job (Job Detail)

 Tap any card on the Job Board to open the full job detail view.
 This shows everything about the work order in one place.